AryanShr/multiverse_mavericks/README.md

 For Each Universe
--Contains Api Calls for retreiving data
+- Contains Api Calls for retreiving data
--Basic Matching image game
+- Basic Matching image game
--small quiz
+- small quiz